clerk/clerk-nextjs-app-quickstart/README.md

 After following the quickstart you'll have learned how to:

 - Install `@clerk/nextjs`
-- Setup your environment keys
+- Set your Clerk API keys
-- Wrap your Next.js app in `<ClerkProvider />`
-- Limit access to authenticated users using Next.js middleware
+- Add Clerk's middleware
-- Embed the `<UserButton />`
+- Add `<ClerkProvider />` and Clerk components

 ## Deploy